-The lowly battery, which once was perhaps most known for powering kids; toys or your torch, are now shaping up to become huge industrial plays that will change the world.
-There is no doubt that the Company has a seriously on-trend portfolio.
+The lowly battery, which once was perhaps most known for powering kids' toys or your torch, are now shaping up to become huge industrial plays that will change the world.
+As such, Corel has a seriously on-trend portfolio.
 Wowo Gap was picked up for buttons and the team can leverage it as there is big demand for both nickel and cobalt going forward.
-In parallel, the FSG division is being carefully crafted to become the cash cow to fund corporate overheads and further value creation in this ever so hot battery metals space.
+In parallel, the FGS division is being carefully crafted to become the cash cow to fund corporate overheads and further value creation in this ever so hot battery metals space.

 We look forward to being given the chance to update our valuation going forward as the obvious key value inflexion points get ticked off.
-We initial coverage of Corcel with a Conviction Buy stance and a share price target of 3.19p.
+We update coverage of Corcel with a Conviction Buy stance and a share price target of 19.35p.